gatica651/Stellar_Untransformed_Variables/README.md

 Paper 2 : TechnicalNote_NumericalIntegration     (this is uploaded and substantially complete) Paper 3 : TechnicalNote_CplusplusCode            (this is uploaded but lacks sections on transformed variables and Henyey calculations)

-Papers 2 and 3 are also in the project.Yes.
+Papers 2 and 3 are also in the project.
+Yes.

 // The code does essentially four things :
 // Calculates a few starting values at the stellar centre using a constant density approximation